 In October 2021, the FASB issued ASU 2021-08 - Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
-The amendments in this update require that an entity (acquirer) recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with Topic 606.
+The amendments in this update require that an entity

+(acquirer) recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with Topic 606.
 At the acquisition date, an acquirer should account for the related revenue contracts in accordance with Topic 606 as if it had originated the contracts.
-For public business entities, the amendments in this update are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The amendments in this update should be applied prospectively to business combinations occurring on or after the effective date of the amendments.
+For public business entities, the amendments in this Update are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
+For all other entities, the amendments are effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
+The amendments in this Update should be applied prospectively to business combinations occurring on or after the effective date of the amendments.
 Early adoption of the amendments is permitted, including adoption in an interim period.
-An entity that early adopts in an interim period should apply the amendments (1) retrospectively to all business combinations for which the acquisition date occurs on or after the beginning of the fiscal year that includes the interim period of early application and (2) prospectively to all business combinations that occur on or after the date of initial application.
-Management is currently evaluating the impact of adopting this standard on our financial condition and results of operations.
+An entity that early adopts in an interim period should apply the amendments (1) retrospectively to all business combinations for which the acquisition date occurs on or after the date of initial application.
+Management is currently evaluating this standard.